EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 8
+## Version 8.0.8
+* Fix for FileLoadException due to System.Memory referenced by RecyclableMemoryStream.
+* Conditional formattings could cause invalid xml due to not using InvarianCulture when setting the numeric values.
+* ExcelRangeBase - LoadFromCollection/LoadFromDataTable sometimes cleared formulas outside the range.
+* The OFFSET function did not set height or width from reference if arguments was left empty.
+* Removed usage of reflection in Vba Moduals to improve AOT support - PR by oreadvanthink

 ## Version 8.0.7
 * Added validation for number formats (brackets) during formula calculation.
 Also affects the Range.Text property.
 * Fix for REF errors in the OFFSET function.